corda/corda-solutions/docs/source/deployment/azure-corda-ha-deployment.rst

 #.
 Corda Enterprise Deployment on Backup VM.
 #.
 Corda Enterprise on VM Startup.
 #.
 Azure Fileshare on VM Startup.
-#.
-Failover test of Corda Enterprise Node from Primary to Backup.

 Corda Enterprise Deployment on Primary
 --------------------------------------